Sketch, maker of popular design tools, just landed $20 million in Series A funding from Benchmark in its first outside round

 Still, if the venture firm Benchmark has its way, Sketch — a seven-year-old, 42-person, Europe-based company — is going to win this race.
 Truth be told, Benchmark jumped at the chance to back Sketch founders Emanuel Sa and Pieter Omvlee when they reached out to the firm, says Chetan Puttagunta, the newest general partner at Benchmark.
 “We’d definitely known of Sketch and once we got a look at the company, we were blown away by it.
 There’s so much potential of what this could be that things moved fast.
 There wasn’t much of a negotiation.
 We were like, ‘What do you guys want to do?
 Let’s do it.'”

-It helps that Sketch — which has a completely distributed workforce, with designer and other employees based around Europe and the U.S. — has been profitable from the outset, and that one million people have already paid it $99 for a perpetual license (with one year of free updates).
+It helps that Sketch — which has a completely distributed workforce, with designers and other employees based around Europe and the U.S. — has been profitable from the outset, and that one million people have already paid it $99 for a perpetual license (with one year of free updates).

 Also impressive: those sales are entirely organic, and they are directly from Sketch’s site.
 Though its design tools were once available in the Mac App Store – – Apple once gave it a design award and it routinely topped the Mac App Store charts — the company parted ways with Apple back in 2015, including owing to Apple’s guidelines about what a Mac app can and can’t do, and the time Apple takes to approve app updates, among other things.